CloudLabsAI-Azure/Microsoft-Nerdio-Training-Lab/Hands-on lab/01-Create-nmm-account.md

    ![](media/c11.png)

-1. Once User is invited, Retry step 9 and the error will be resolved
+1. Once User is invited, Retry step 9 and the error will be resolved.

 1. Navigate back to the previous **browser tab** ***(1)*** and **refresh** ***(2)*** the web page.
 Click on **Accept** ***(3)*** to provide the neccessary permissions.